Slike strani

 Commissioner).

-Malawi REPRESENTATION IN
+MALAWI REPRESENTATION IN

-NON-COMMONWEALTH COUNTRIES Ethiopia; W. Germany; United States
+Ethiopia; W. Germany; United States

 (Ambassadors); Holy See; Belgium; The Netherlands; Portugal (Ambassador) (resident in London); Austria; Denmark; Norway; Sweden; Switzerland (Ambassador) (resident in Bad Godesberg); Israel (Ambassador) (resident in Addis Ababa); United Nations (Permanent Representative); South Africa (Chargé d'Affaires).

-COMMONWEALTH HIGH COMMISSIONERS Israel, Germany, Portugal, Germany (AmIN MALAWI
+COMMONWEALTH HIGH COMMISSIONERS

-lands, Italy (Ambassadors) (resident in
+(resident in Lusaka).

-d'Affaires); United Nations (Resident France, United States, Republic of China, Representative).
+France, United States, Republic of China,

 M

-Penang, Perak, Perlis, Selangor and Trengganu and the two States of East Malaysia, namely Sabah and Sarawak.
+ALAYSIA is a federation consisting of the eleven States of West Malaysia, namely Johore, Kedah, Kelantan, Malacca, Negri Sembilan, Pahang, Penang, Perak, Perlis, Selangor and Trengganu and the two States of East Malaysia, namely Sabah and Sarawak.
 The States of West Malaysia are situated in that part of the Malay Peninsula which lies to the south of the Isthmus of Kra between latitudes 1° and 7° North and longitudes 100° and 105° East.
 They are bordered on the north by Thailand, on the west by the Straits of Malacca, on the east by the South China Sea and to the south by Singapore.
 The States of East Malaysia are situated on the North and West Coasts of Northern Borneo being bounded by the South China Sea to the West, the Sulu and Celebes Sea to the East and Indonesia to the South.
 The British protected state of Brunei is an enclave within Sarawak.
 Sabah lies between latitudes 4° and 7° North and longitudes 115° and 120° East, while Sarawak lies between latitudes 1° and 5° North and longitudes 109° and 116° East.
-The total area of Malaysia is about 128,308 square miles, divided as follows:

 [blocks in formation]